Hart of Dixie season 2

 The second season of Hart of Dixie an American television series, originally aired in the United States on The CW from October 2, 2012 through May 7, 2013, with a total of 22 episodes.
-The season is produced by CBS Television Studios.
+The seasonis produced by CBS Television Studios.
 Hart of Dixie was renewed for a third season on April 26, 2013.

 Overview

-The season begins with Zoe confused with her feelings for both George and Wade.
+The season begins with Zoe confused by her feelings for both George and Wade.
 She later decides that George isn't ready for another relationship and decides to see Wade.
-Levon's former high school sweetheart Ruby Jeffries played by Golden Brooks returns to Bluebell and reveals she is opposing for mayor.
-George begins dating again, first seeing newcomer Shelby (Laura Bell Bundy) however he later dumps her and Shelby begins dating Brick Breeland, and George later starts a relationship with Wade's ex-wife Tansy Truitt (Mircea Monroe) As the season progresses, Ruby leaves after Lemon's jealousy destroys her and Levon.
-Wade and Zoe continue to date, however face set backs time and time again.
+Levon's former high school sweetheart Ruby Jeffries, played by Golden Brooks, returns to Bluebell and reveals she is opposing for mayor.
+George begins dating again, first seeing newcomer Shelby (Laura Bell Bundy); however, he later dumps her and Shelby begins dating Brick Breeland, and George later starts a relationship with Wade's ex-wife Tansy Truitt (Mircea Monroe).
+As the season progresses, Ruby leaves after Lemon's jealousy destroys her and Lavon.
+Wade and Zoe continue to date, but face setbacks time and time again.
 Annabeth begins having feelings for Levon and later the two sleep together, leaving Lemon devastated by her best friend's betrayal.